 Navy SEALs receive all the benefits that Navy personnel are entitled to.
 These benefits include health coverage, affordable life insurance policies, several ways to pay for education, and over four weeks of paid vacation every year!
 Check out military jobs now available for you!

-To pursue a career as a US Navy SEAL, you must meet all the requirements of joining the Navy: hold US citizenship, have no more than two dependent minors, be a high school graduate (or meet equivalency standards).
+To pursue a career as a US Navy SEAL, you must meet all the requirements of joining the Navy: hold US citizenship, have no more than two dependent minors, and be a high school graduate (or meet equivalency standards).

 The Navy’s age regulation is 17-34 to enlist, but you must be 28 years or less to apply for BUD/S training.
 Additionally, you must have correctable 20/20 vision.
 If you meet all these standards, then nothing is holding you back from pursuing a prestigious career as an elite U.S. Navy SEAL.